7 Types Of Waste In Lean Manufacturing & How To Reduce Them

 Perform Waste-reduction Audits

 Many of the wastes have to do with unnecessary motions, movements, or products.
-The best way to eliminate these kinds of wastes is by performing careful audits of different processes.
+The best way to eliminate these kinds of wastes is by performing careful audits of the processes in your plant, then taking steps to eliminate the waste.

 Start by taking a product or process that you know is not efficient.
 From start to finish, make a list of EVERY step involved.